Getting things ready to come together again!

 Buffet lines will be stocked and ready but will no longer be self-serve.
 We will have dining hall staff, wearing appropriate PPE, serving food.
 Sneeze guards will be installed in front of buffet lines.
 Single-use cups for beverages.
 Refills will be given in clean cups.
 Some tables and chairs will be removed to allow for physical distancing.
 Hand sanitizer will be used by anyone entering the dining hall.
 Dining tables, chairs, bathrooms, and other frequently touched surfaces will be sanitized after each mealtime.

-Hand sanitizer will be used by anyone entering the venue.
+Hand sanitizer will be available in all venues.
 Chairs, bathrooms, and other frequently touched surfaces will be sanitized after each session.
 We will continue to check air filters and replace them frequently.

 Signs will be posted throughout camp reminding guests and employees of the proper way to wash hands, cough/sneeze, and avoid touching their faces as well as reminders about physical distancing.